brandonzylstra/essence/docs/Ideas.md

 - [ ] Add the ability to generate D3 diagrams of your schemas.
 - [ ] Add the ability to import D3 diagrams to create your tables.

+# Documentation #

+- [x] Normalize my terminology to be consistent with AML's terminology
+      - use "attributes" to refer to columns
+      - use "properties" to refer to the options on columns